 A representative of the bargaining agent is appointed to conduct negotiations under the Labour Relations Code for local level bargaining.

 Staff in Teacher Welfare advise local bargaining unit committees on all aspects of collective bargaining.
-In addition, the Association periodically organizes teacher welfare area conference, offers courses for beginning and advanced bargainers at Summer Conference, and maintains a corps of economic consultants, a group of practising teachers who have received specialized training in matters related to collective bargaining.
+In addition, the Association periodically organizes teacher welfare area conference and offers courses for beginning and advanced bargainers at Summer Conference.

 Members seeking advice on the grievance procedures to be followed in the case of an alleged violation of a collective agreement or on any other matter arising from a collective agreement, the Labour Relations Code, the Employment Standards Code should consult teacher welfare staff at email@example.com or call 780-447-9400 or 1-800-232-7208.

 Click here to read about the current status of collective bargaining and to obtain important updates related to bargaining